 - excellent service that puts the diner first and makes you want to return.

-This is the section of the magazine dedicated to wine, cocktails, bars and everything in between.
+This is the section of the site dedicated to wine, cocktails, bars, coffee shops and everything in between.
 With the advent of Coravin (something that Palate welcomes with open arms) and bars starting to rotate their wine selections, there has never been a more exciting time to imbibe in fermented grapes.
 We’ve also seen massive strides in the mixology scene, not to mention the craft beer and microbrewery craze, so there are lots of exciting developments we would like to keep our readers informed about.
-It isn’t all booze though: at Palate we also love tea, coffee and alcohol-free drinks!

 Food travel guides